The most discriminable quantum states in the multicopy regime: The relationship between -copy discrimination problem and state -designs

 \subsection{Pure quantum states}

 When focusing on pure quantum states (see \cref{sec:pure}), the relationship between the problem of finding the most discriminable $k$-copy states and state $k$-designs is very strong.
-More precisely, as stated in \cref{coro:omega_pure}, when the number of states $N$ is large enough to contain a state $k$-design, then they are the most discriminable $k$-copy states.
-Moreover, when the number of states $N$ is large enough to contain a state $k$-design, a set of pure states is most discriminable if and only if it contains a state $k$-design, and the maximal probability of discriminating a set of $d$-dimensional pure states that contain a $k$-design is given by $\Discr(\{\ketbra{\psi_i}\}_i, k) = \frac{1}{N} \binom{d + k - 1}{k}$.
+More precisely, as stated in \cref{coro:omega_pure}, when the number of states $N$ is large enough to contain a state $k$-design, then maximal $k$-copy discriminability $\Omega^\textup{q}_\textup{pure}(d,N,k)$ is attainable.
+Moreover, when the number of states $N$ is large enough to contain a state $k$-design, a set of pure states is most discriminable if and only if it contains a state $k$-design, and such set has maximal $k$-copy discriminability, which is given by $\Discr(\{\ketbra{\psi_i}\}_{i=1}^N, k) = \frac{1}{N} \binom{d + k - 1}{k}$.
 This ensures that our computational methods to find lower and upper bounds on the function $\Omega^\textup{q}_\textup{pure}(d,N,k)$ are also methods to find state $k$-designs, or to rule out state $k$-designs for some given parameters $(d,N,k)$.

 Now, when the number of states $N$ is not large enough to contain a state $k$-design, the problem of finding the most discriminable $k$-copy states becomes more subtle.
-While \cref{thm:epsilon} shows that $\epsilon$ approximate state $k$-designs approximate the most discriminable $k$-copy states, the problem of finding the most discriminable states in this regime is likely a hard computational task.
-We notice that, for a given number of candidates $N$, dimension $d$, the problem of finding $k$-state designs, or even to ensure weather they exist, is a hard mathematical and computational problem~\cite{An2026survey}.
-This then ensures that, the problem of evaluating the function $\Omega^\textup{q}_\textup{pure}(d,N,k)$ and to find states that saturate this bound is also mathematically and computationally hard, since checking whether $ \Omega^\textup{q}_\textup{pure}(d,N,k) = \frac{1}{N} \binom{d + k - 1}{k}$ is a necessary and sufficient condition for the existence of a state $k$-design.
+While \cref{thm:epsilon} shows that $\epsilon$-approximate state $k$-designs approximate the most discriminable $k$-copy states, the problem of finding the most discriminable states in this regime is likely a hard computational task.
+We notice that, for a given number of candidates $N$, dimension $d$, the problem of finding $k$-state designs, or even ensuring whether they exist, is a hard mathematical and computational problem~\cite{An2026survey}.
+Since checking whether $\Omega^\textup{q}_\textup{pure}(d,N,k) = \frac{1}{N} \binom{d + k - 1}{k}$ is a necessary and sufficient condition for the existence of a state $k$-design, the problem of evaluating the function $\Omega^\textup{q}_\textup{pure}(d,N,k)$ and finding states that saturate this bound is also mathematically and computationally hard.